Source: December 31, 2017 Interstate Route Log and Finders List

-Origins of the Lake Freeway and Parkway date back 1929 when Lincoln Memorial Drive opened north from Downtown.
+Origins of the Lake Freeway and Parkway date back to 1929 when Lincoln Memorial Drive opened north from Downtown.
 Residents in Bay View, Cudahy and South Milwaukee sought a similar road to Lincoln Memorial Drive to better connect them with the city center.
 This led to discussion by city and county officials of a southern extension of the route in the mid-1920s.
 Plans however were initially sidelined due to the Great Depression, but mid-1930s momentum from Bay View business groups netted official support, with the city commencing funding on a southward extension of the drive in 1936.2

 By 1941 a bridge or tunnel was envisioned at the Milwaukee River, with the parkway extending south to the city line.
-The advent of World War II curtailed progress on f the project through to 1945, when escalating costs resulted in city officials shelving the project.
+The advent of World War II curtailed progress on the project through to 1945, when escalating costs resulted in city officials shelving the project.
 Increasing traffic congestion and the establishment of the Interstate system led to the 1963 Milwaukee County expressway system plan, which included a harbor bridge between Downtown and Bay view.
 By 1967 the Lake Freeway south to Layton Avenue was included.2

-Work on the Lake Freeway kicked off in 1970, with construction of the Danial Hone Bridge since the right of way was already public land.
+Work on the Lake Freeway kicked off in 1970, with construction of the Danial Hoan Bridge since the right of way was already public land.
 The tied arch bridge was completed in 1974, but was disconnected to other roads.
-This was due to opposition resulting in lawsuits, petitions and demonstrations from area residents involving the remainder of the Lake Freeway.
+This was due to opposition resulting from lawsuits, petitions and demonstrations from area residents involving the remainder of the Lake Freeway.
 The bridge was finally connected to area surface roads in 1977.2

 An extension of the roadway southward from Carferry Road remained planned, but options varied with a 1986 study comprising a 3.3-mile long four lane arterial along the North Western Railroad tracks.
 Another proposal involved tearing down 600 feet of the Hoan Bridge and extending the roadway at-grade across an intersection with Carferry Road.3

 Work finally started in 1991 on a four-lane controlled access parkway extending I-794 south to Layton Avenue as STH-794.
-The $130-million, 3.2 mile roadway was designed with a 40 mile per hour speed limit, 10 to 15 foot high noise barriers and landscaping to create a gateway from South Side to Downtown Milwaukee.4,5
+The $130-million, 3.2-mile roadway was designed with a 40 mile per hour speed limit, 10 to 15 foot high noise barriers and landscaping to create a gateway from South Side to Downtown Milwaukee.4,5

 Lake Parkway (Wisconsin 794) opened to traffic on October 1, 1999.
-The four-lane road was the first major road built in Milwaukee since 1978, when STH 119 to the airport opened.2 The parkway is a limited access roadway with just one at-grade intersection at East Oklahoma Avenue and a tunnel below rebuilt Union Pacific Railroad tracks at St. Francis Avenue.4
+The four-lane road was the first major road built in Milwaukee since 1978, when STH 119 to the airport opened.2 The parkway is a limited access roadway with just one at-grade intersection at East Oklahoma Avenue, and a tunnel below the rebuilt Union Pacific Railroad tracks at St. Francis Avenue.4

 The removal of the Park Freeway spur north of Downtown as spearheaded by Mayor John Norquist in 1999 included a similar proposal to tear down Interstate 794.
 While the Park Freeway plan garnered public support as it only handled local traffic, the I-794 plan did not due to regional transportation needs.
 Backers of the proposal to replace I-794 with a surface boulevard cited reconnecting the Historic Third Ward area with Downtown.6